basil08/SlotBookingApplication/README.md

 0. Update `sport.models.Sport`, `sport.models.Slot`: make created_by field non-nullable.
 1. Update EMAIL_SETTINGS in settings.py
   a.
-Make an .env file with EMAIL_PASSWORD set to app password of 2FA authenticated google SMTP app.
+Make an .env file with EMAIL_PASSWORD set to app password of 2FA authenticated google SMTP app and EMAIL_HOST_USER set to the sender's valid email id.
 For more, see https://stackoverflow.com/a/28421995
 2. Update database if you want a different backend (for eg: Postgres, etc.).
 By default, uses SQLite3
 3. Setup virtual environment
 4. Run `pip install -r ./requirements.txt`